BME-Jafar/MultiArduino-SignalSync/Readme.md

 ## Features
 - **Multi-Arduino Connectivity**: Seamlessly connect and manage multiple Arduino boards.
-- **Centralized Data Transfer**: Transfer all collected signals to a single laptop.
+- **Centralised Data Transfer**: Transfer all collected signals to a single laptop.
-- **Integration with Processing**: Use Processing for data storing as a txt file.
+- **Integration with Processing**: Use Processing for data storing as a text file.

 ---